I love to see the signs installed, and some of my clients share photos of their signs after installation. Here are some of them

 Maine, to the traditional home of the art form,

-This year, alone, I have sent orders for multiple large
+This year, alone, I have received orders for multiple large

 signs to grace barns in rural southern Pennsylvania.
 Once